exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/instructions.md

 ## 2. Decode a received buffer

-Please implement the static method `TelementryBuffer.FromBuffer()` to decode the buffer received and return the value in the form of a `long`.
+Please implement the static method `TelemetryBuffer.FromBuffer()` to decode the buffer received and return the value in the form of a `long`.

 ```csharp
 TelemetryBuffer.FromBuffer(new byte[] {0xfc, 0xff, 0xff, 0xff, 0x7f, 0, 0, 0, 0 })